viperleed/viperleed/doc/content/example_systems/Cu(111)-Te.rst

             SEARCH_CONVERGENCE dgen dec = 50 1.5

    After the previous search steps, the parameters are close to the optimum.
-   Therefore, the danger of getting trapped in a local R-factor minimum close to the starting position is low, and we can initialize the search at the previously determined values.
+   Therefore, the danger of getting trapped in a local |R-factor| minimum close to the starting position is low, and we can initialize the search at the previously determined values.
    The :ref:`SEARCH_CONVERGENCE<search_convergence>` dgen parameter ensures that the search range shrinks more rapidly than with standard parameters.

-The optimization on the 1 pm (0.01 Å) grid allows us to further reduce the R-factor to about :math:`R_P \approx 0.23`, which is again a good improvement on the previous value of :math:`R_P \approx 0.33`.
+The optimization on the 1 pm (0.01 Å) grid allows us to further reduce the R-factor to about :math:`R_\mathrm{P} \approx 0.23`, which is again a good improvement on the previous value of :math:`R_\mathrm{P} \approx 0.33`.

 Full-dynamic Optimization
 =========================